 A rest period should be permitted each time the employee has the need to express breast milk (29 USC § 207).
-In general, lactation breaks that cumulatively total 30 minutes or less during any four-hour work period or major portion of a four-hour work period would be considered reasonable.
+In general, lactation breaks that cumulatively total 30 minutes or less during any fourhour work period or major portion of a four-hour work period would be considered reasonable.
 However, individual circumstances may require more or less time.

 Lactation breaks, if feasible, should be taken at the same time as the employee's regularly scheduled rest or meal periods.
-While a reasonable effort will be made to provide additional time beyond authorized breaks, any such time exceeding regularly scheduled and paid break time will be unpaid.

 Employees desiring to take a lactation break shall notify the Dispatch Center or a supervisor prior to taking such a break.
-Such breaks may be reasonably delayed if they would seriously disrupt Department operations (Minn.
+Such breaks may be reasonably delayed if they would seriously disrupt department operations (Minn.
 Stat. § 181.939).